 Financial Planning and Investing more

-From the perspective of financial goal planning, investment amount is extremely important.
-To arrive at monthly investment required to reach a goal, you need a target amount, time to goal and a rate of return.
+From the perspective of financial goal planning, the investment amount is extremely important.
+To arrive at the monthly investment required to reach a goal, you need a

 Let’s consider an example.